woodj22/ADAccountManager/README.md

 I would be happy for anyone to contribute or suggest any tweaks that should be done.
 You can contact me via email at joe.wood@bbc.co.uk or use github to create an issue.

-If you would like more functionalities to be added just let me know and i can add them.
+If you would like more functionalities to be added just let me know and i can add them when ever I get a minute.